Recap on registration page types

 In some cases, it can occur that:

 - An attendee has an “assistant”, i.e. a third party person who needs to proceed with the registration on their behalf.
-This could be an RSVP invitation or a registration link the attendee received.
+This could be an event invitation or a registration link the attendee received.
 The assistant may or may not have access to the invited attendee’s inbox.

 - The invited attendee will try to invite another person, such as a colleague or associate, to register to the event by sharing a link or forwarding their personal RSVP invitation email.